ajuelosemmanuel/URH-to-wav/README.md

 First, make sure to have a recent version of [Python 3](https://www.python.org/downloads/).

-Then, install the required libraries so the script can run.
+Then, install the required packages so the script can run.

 Windows :
 ```bash